 Sanction determination shall be based on the severity of the current conduct violation, and/or previous conduct violations (if any), and/or the current conduct status of the student found responsible, and/or the threat to the health, safety or property of any person, and/or any other reasonable factor.
 Sanctions shall be determined as a discrete and separate part of the hearing process and only after a finding of responsibility has been reached.

 Where there is reason to believe that a student has intentionally selected a person or persons to victimize or selected property to damage, or violated other provisions of the Student Code because of the personal characteristics or status of a person or group of persons or personal characteristics or status of the owner(s) or occupant(s) of any property, sanctions may be increased.
-These characteristics include, but are not limited to: race, creed, disability, color, religion, national origin, gender, age, marital status, sexual orientation, gender identity/expression, public assistance status, inclusion in any group or class protected by state or federal law or university policy.
+These characteristics include, but are not limited to: race, color, religion, national origin, sex, sexual orientation, gender identity, age, protected disability, veteran status, height, weight, or marital status.
 Intent shall be determined by consideration of all relevant circumstances.

 - Warning: Verbal or written notice that specific inappropriate conduct is unacceptable.